Why Random Reshuffling Beats Stochastic Gradient Descent: Preliminaries

+A key idea in our analysis is to use a recent upper bound for the convergence rate of cyclic incremental gradient method (see \cite{Gur2015IncGrad}), which can be generalized to hold for any fixed deterministic order.
+This bound implies an almost sure upper bound (in fact one that holds for all sample paths) on the distance of the outer iterates $x_0^k$ generated by RR from the optimal solution $x^*$ denoted by $\dist_k =\| x_0^k - x^*\|$ (see Section \ref{quad-conv}).
+Crucially, this result implies an upper bound in expected distance which is asymptotically $m$ times smaller than the almost sure guarantees on the distance of the iterates.

-It is well known that computing this (moving) average can be done efficiently in a dynamic manner by storing only a vector of length $n$.
-We also consider averaging only the most recent iterates, i.e. at iteration $k$, averaging the last $qk$ iterates for some constant $q\in (0,1]$:
+In analyzing RR, we will also consider the \textit{average} of the outer iterate sequence given by\footnote{It is well known that computing this (moving) average can be done efficiently in a dynamic manner by storing a vector of length $n$.} $ \bar{x}_{k} := \frac{\sum_{j=0}^{k-1} x_0^j}{k}. $ We also consider averaging only the most recent iterates, i.e. at iteration $k$, averaging the last $qk$ iterates for some constant $q\in (0,1]$:

 The generated sequence is referred to as the \textit{$q$-suffix average} of the sequence $x_0^k$.
-For SGD, it has been shown that $q$-suffix averaging with $0<q<1$ leads to better performance then averaging (which corresponds to the $q=1$ case by definition), improving the convergence rate in the suboptimality of the function value from $\log k/k$ to $1/k$\cite{Rakhlin:2011, Shamir:2012tj}.
-This is inline with our results in Section \ref{sec:quad-case} which show faster rate for the $0<q<1$ case.
+For SGD, it was shown that $q$-suffix averaging with $0<q<1$ leads to better performance then averaging (which corresponds to the $q=1$ case by definition), improving the convergence rate in the suboptimality of the function value from $\log k/k$ to $1/k$~\cite{Rakhlin:2011, Shamir:2012tj}.
+This is in line with our results in Section~\ref{sec:quad-case} which show faster rate for the $0<q<1$ case.
 The parameter $q$ can be thought as a measure of how much memory one uses during the averaging process.
-We define the \textit{$q$-suffix average} of the stepsize in a similar way:
+We define the \textit{$q$-suffix average} of the stepsize in a similar way: \beq \bar{\alpha}_{q,k} =\frac{\sum_{j=(1-q)k}^{k-1} \alpha_j} {qk}, \quad 0<q\leq 1. \eeq

-We assume that the sum function $f$ is strongly convex.
-Such functions arise naturally in support vector machines and other regularized learning algorithms or regression problems (see e.g. \cite{Leroux2012sgd, Rakhlin:2011, Hogwild11}). \begin{assumption} The sum function $f(x)=\sum_{i=1}^m f_i(x)$ is strongly convex, i.e., there exists a constant $c>0$ such that the function $f(x) - \frac{c}{2} \| x\| ^2$ is convex on $\R^n$. \end{assumption}

-A consequence of this assumption that there exists a unique optimal solution to \eqref{pbm-multi-agent} which we denote by $x^*$.
-Another consequence is that the Hessian at the optimal solution is invertible since \beq \Hs := \nabla^2 f(x^*) \succeq c I_n \succ 0 \eeq where $I_n$ is the $n\times n$ identity matrix.
-We will state our rate results in terms of the distance of the outer iterate at step $k$ to the optimal solution which we denote by

-We start with analyzing the case when the component functions are quadratics.
-This corresponds to least mean squares optimization which arises frequently in applications.
-Then, we extend our theory to general \textit{smooth} (twice continuously differentiable) component functions.
+We will obtain our strongest convergence results (in the almost sure sense and with a similar $m$ dependence as the expected guarantees) for averaged iterate sequences with ``large step sizes", a technique known as Polyak-Ruppert averaging, which has been used in achieving optimal rates for SGD in a robust manner as explained next.